 Union officials said displaying their names could lead to “unnecessary” safety risks by criminals who could find them.

 Canada will “fast track” people from 27 so-called safe countries who seek refugee status.

 Immigration Minister Jason Kenney said this will assist in separating real refugee claims from the bogus ones.

 The list includes 25 European Union countries, Croatia and the United States where refugee claims aren’t as likely and could be expanded.

 Refugee seekers from those countries will have their claims processed within 45 days but will no longer get an automatic stay of deportation or be able to work if turned down while awaiting an appeal.

-• A corruption investigation has led to the arrest of Michel Lavoie, the mayor of St-Remi, south of Montreal for fraud, conspiracy and breach of trust.
+News in brief• A corruption investigation has led to the arrest of Michel Lavoie, the mayor of St-Remi, south of Montreal for fraud, conspiracy and breach of trust.
 Authorities said the arrest was in connection with construction projects allegedly built by close friends, relatives and business partners.
 Earlier Richard Marcotte, of Mascouche, Quebec was arrested for fraud, conspiracy, bribery and embezzlement while Gerald Tremblay quit as mayor of Montreal and Gilles Vaillancourt left his job as mayor of Laval in the ongoing inquiry.

 • A Toronto woman plans legal action to try to get back her baby monkey found wandering outside an Ikea store last weekend.
 Yasmin Nakhuda, an attorney, said she’s concerned about her “pet” Darwin taken by authorities to live in a primate sanctuary.
 She was fined $240 for having an animal not allowed as a pet.
 The monkey, dressed in a custom-made shearling coat, captured worldwide attention after escaping from her parked car and eluding capture.